 3. Go Classic

 A classic shaker kitchen sits somewhere between true traditional and contemporary interpretations.
 Intricate and more fussy details such as cornices and pilasters are paired back and combined with contemporary appliances.
-Accessories are modern renditions of heritage pieces and finished in aged materials, such as the pendant lights pictured below.
+Accessories are modern renditions of heritage pieces finished in aged materials, such as the pendant lights pictured below.

 4. Open Shelving

-5. A Traditional Mantle
+5. A Traditional Shaker Canopy or Mantel

 6. Butcher's Block